dianaqwariq/shine-craft/README.md

 5️⃣ Run the Flutter App

 flutter run
-🎨 UI Screenshots (Optional)
+🎨 UI
-(Include screenshots of the app here to showcase its design and features.)
+if you followed this link you can see a demo for the project:https://1drv.ms/f/c/546ffe5d26374271/EvdbpfL1nJZLhEQo7yCIzo8BjN5_ucTQ3Qgw6Ybag8GqFw?e=ipgBXM

 🤝 Contributing
 If you'd like to contribute, feel free to fork this repository and submit a pull request!